Adalab/modulo-3-evaluacion-final-Luciakestel/README.md

     npm start

-To make these project, the API was proporcionate by teachers: https://rickandmortyapi.com/documentation/#get-all-characters
+To make these project, the API was: https://rickandmortyapi.com/documentation/#get-all-characters

 ## Result